Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Solution

-- Key fob battery: Replace battery and reprogram if necessary
+- Key fob battery: Replace the CR2032 battery and reprogram the fob if battery replacement alone doesn’t restore function

 DIY Difficulty: Medium | Time: 1–3 hours